jdegand/link-sharing-app-frontend/README.md

 - This [StackBlitz](https://stackblitz.com/edit/angular-custom-validator-formgroup-formarray?file=src%2Fapp%2Fapp.component.ts) was a great help.
 - I had included the errors in the wrong place and moved the error message conditional statement into the `for` loop for the link controls.
 This change helped to localize the errors for each link group.
 - Creating a regex to handle every error scenario and url deviation is very difficult and time-consuming.
 It is very difficult to trust a regex.
 Using a custom validator seems to be the best choice to make sure the url link is for the selected platform.
+- Material design icons has removed all 3rd party icons.
+See [Github](https://github.com/google/material-design-icons/issues/166) for more. `facebook` still works, but it is deprecated and will be removed shortly.
+None of the other select options have working icons.
+It would have been nice just to use a `mat-icon` inside a `mat-option` of a `mat-select`.
+This really negates a big benefit of switching the form to an Angular Material Form.
+- Adding a little icon to each input is a lot more involved than it really should be.
+- I had problems using `mat-label` and the `for` attribute with a dynamic index.
+I had to add `CUSTOM_ELEMENTS_SCHEMA` to the schemas array of the home component to use the `for` attribute.
+- Removing the `for` attributes and just using `mat-label`, chrome complained about there being no `id` matching the generated `for` attribute.
+- I also had trouble getting the `mat-select` working correctly.
+- Ultimately, I think there is limited benefit in converting the form to use Angular Material.
+- Angular Material won't save me any styling work either, as their standard themes are terrible.
+- I may just use the Angular Material CDK for the drag and drop functionality.

 ## Continued Development